bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
 That means all producers and consumers are bunched into a group and do a checkpoint automatically fixing the current state.
+Moreover, an additional checkpoint is possible whenever it is necessary.

 Storing the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
 In case of a live datastream processing failure, the variables stored in the state are recovered and the module is restarted.